Uberspace/lab/source/guide_soju.rst

 Connect your client
 -------------------

-Add a new server in your local IRC client:
+Add a new server in your local IRC client.
+The username and password are the ones you provided in the `create-user` command before.

 * Hostname: `<username>.uber.space`
 * Port: your port